scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/1-real-own-dns-resolution-example.md

     -  `b.nic.site.` ->  `185.24.64.61`
         - The name server `b.nic.site.` is hosted at the same domain as the domain name itself (`test.coulombel.site`).
         - The query would loop again `nslookup -type=ns site 192.5.5.241`, but actually there is a glue record.
-        - It is visible in additional section `dig site @192.5.5.241 +norecurse` (but not returned by a nslookup at root).
+        - It is visible in additional section `dig site @192.5.5.241 +norecurse` (but not returned by a nslookup by a root server).
+          It is clearer in second dig query with `+additional`.

 3. The resolver then makes a request to the `.site` TLD.
     - `nslookup -type=ns coulombel.site 185.24.64.61` -> `ns-252-a.gandi.net.`.